 Getting from one point to another in Paris by underground (metro in french !) has never been so easy!
-This site makes it possible to quickly find the best underground route in Paris and the suburbs of Paris using the RATP or SNCF network (lines 1 to 14 of the metro, line A, B and C of the RER).
+This site makes it possible to quickly find the best underground route in Paris and the suburbs of Paris using the RATP or SNCF network (lines 1 to 14 of the metro, line A, B, C and D of the RER).
 You only need to know your departure station and your destination station, and the application calculates automatically and in a fraction of a second the fastest route by metro or RER, avoiding, if possible, connections and / or walking.

 The RATP is a public establishment founded in 1948 and managing a large part of public transport in Paris (including the bus and subway) and its suburbs.
 The SNCF (National Society of French Railways) was created in 1937 and manages part of passenger transport in Ile-de-France, including some sections of RER.

 You can travel from one end to the other of the subway lines 1 to 14 with or without a connection using a single, single-rate Zone 2 ticket.
-On the other hand, the rate varies with the distance if one borrows the lines of RER outside zones 1 and 2.
+On the other hand, the rate varies with the distance if one takes the lines of RER outside zones 1 and 2.